There’s lots of confusion about affiliate marketing vs. referral marketing.

 This personal customer engagement usually results in a higher chance of the person making a purchase. |

 Affiliate programs involve promotions on public channels, within related content the affiliate creates.
-Itโs as simple as including a link on the affiliate marketer’s site, newsletter, or social media post.
+It’s as simple as including a link on the affiliate marketer’s site, newsletter, or social media post.
+This means that affiliate sharing has a wide reach: one affiliate link can reach a large audience all at once. |

 What’s the difference between an affiliate link and a referral link?